 The next item to think about is the weed barrier fabric.
 A typical roll comes with 1500 sqft of fabric, so that will be plenty for this project.
 At $90 a pop, we are looking at $97.20 (including tax) for the fabric.

 Up next is the bender board or poly board.
 The 4in. height brown poly board sells for about $20 per roll which is 20ft long ($21.55 including taxes).
 There are cheaper alternatives (or more expensive, i.e. steel header), however, we have found this board to stand the test of time(which means it will save you money in the long run).

 You will need to figure out how many soft-scape edges you have, which will determine how many rolls you will need to order.
 For this example, let’s say the dimensions of your lawn are 25ft wide by 40ft long (25 sqft x 40sqft = 1,000sqft) and we would need a the bender board to support all sides except the 25ft that abuts up against your garden wall(which is made of concrete).

-If we add up the 3 sides, we get 105 feet of soft-scape areas that will need attention.
-So we will need to purchase 6 rolls to cover 105ft.
+If we add up the 3 sides, we get 105 lineal feet that will need to be retained.
+So we will need to purchase 6 pieces of polyboard to cover 105ft.
 This comes to $129.30 including taxes.
 Keep in mind that this is just the cost of the material, this does not include installing the poly board, which will need to be installed with stakes.
 About 1 stake for every foot of poly board.
 To account for the stakes and installation you will need to add roughly $1.47/lnft.
 So the total for the poly board install of 105ft would be $283.65.

 Next up is the nails and infill.
 This is also going to vary on each project.
 Ordering the minimum quantity (you will have extras) of each item we will need, we would be looking at about $82 for the nails (2 boxes).